ossdhaval/mysite/source/while-coding/github-actions-notes.md

   - from `actions` tab under repository's main screen.
   - go to PR->checks
 - PR checks may have more checks than directly triggered by workflows in `action` tab.
 For example, when `code quality check` workflow get triggered for a PR, at the end of it, sonar cloud also pushes a check in the PR->checks section that summarizes result of the scan.
 So, in `action` section you'll just see `code quality check` workflow, but in PR->checks you'll see `sonarcloud` check as well.
+- By default, GitHub will maximize the number of jobs run in parallel depending on the available runners on GitHub-hosted virtual machines.
+- Each step runs in its own process in the runner environment and has access to the workspace and filesystem.
+Because steps run in their own process, changes to environment variables are not preserved between steps.
+GitHub provides built-in steps to set up and complete a job.
+[Reference](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobs)
+- Commands run using non-login shells by default.
+You can choose a different shell and customize the shell used to run commands.
+For more information, see jobs.<job_id>.steps[*].shell.
+Each run keyword represents a new process and shell in the runner environment.
+When you provide multi-line commands, each line runs in the same shell
+- Strategy matrix is at job level and not at step level
+-